-It’s a twist on “the examined life,” which is what my favorite professor in college (shout out Dennis Dalton!) told me was worth living (he stole it from Plato).
-The family part is because I’m now a mom…I guess.
-(Six years in, still getting used to the title.)
-In any case, I’ve realized it comes with a whole new raft of questions and that’s part of what I’m yammering on about here much of the time.
+It’s a twist on “the examined life,” which is what my favorite professor in college (shout out Dennis Dalton, one of the most dedicated commenters in this community!) told me was worth living (he stole it from Plato).
+The family part is because I’m a mother.
+Parenting comes with a whole new raft of questions and that’s part of what I’m yammering on about here much of the time.

 These are the ones that made me a mom.
 Stella is usually way more into life than this.